Setting Up Reverse Proxy in ServBay: Map Internal or Remote Sites to Your Local Environment for Development & Debugging

 .

-Steps to Add a Reverse Proxy Website
+Steps to Add a Reverse Proxy Site

-Follow these detailed steps to configure a reverse proxy site in ServBay:
+Here’s how to configure a reverse proxy site in ServBay:

-Step 1: Open ServBay Management Interface
+Step 1: Open the ServBay Management Interface

 Locate the ServBay